Our Initiatives: Circular Economy

 Achievements in the Creation of Circular Economy Businesses

-Panasonic Went from 6 to 10 Circular Economy Businesses in Fiscal 2023
+Panasonic Expanded to 13 Circular Economy Businesses in Fiscal 2024

-The Panasonic Group continues to transform existing businesses into circular economy businesses, expanding from 6 to 10 circular economy businesses in fiscal 2024.
+The Panasonic Group continues to transform existing businesses into circular economy businesses, expanding from 10 circular economy businesses in fiscal 2023 to 13 in fiscal 2024, ahead of schedule in moving forward our goal.
 Going forward, we will continue to create more such businesses.

 1